TREEcg/specification/specs/1-discovery.md

 In order to prioritize a specific view, the relations and search forms in the root nodes can be studied for their relation types, path or remaining items.

-### Describing the ViewDescription ### {#view-description}
+### Describing the View using a ViewDescription ### {#view-description}

 The class `tree:ViewDescription` indicates a specific TREE structure on a `tree:Collection`.
+Through the property `tree:viewDescription` a `tree:Node` can create an entity that describes the view, and can be reused in data portals as the dcat:DataService.
-It is an `rdfs:subClassOf` a `dcat:DataService`.
+The `tree:ViewDescription` class is a `rdfs:subClassOf` a `dcat:DataService`.
-Through the property `tree:viewDescription`

 ```
 ex:N1 a tree:Node ;
   tree:viewDescription ex:Fragmentation1 .

+ex:C1 tree:view ex:N1 .

 ex:Fragmentation1 a tree:ViewDescription ; #this is an rdfs:subClassOf dcat:DataService
   dcat:endpointURL ex:N1 ; # The entry point that can be advertised in a data portal
-  dcat:servesDataset ex:C1 .
+  dcat:servesDataset ex:C1 . # Can be infered from the `tree:view → tree:viewDescription` property path.
 ```

+When there is no `tree:viewDescription` property in this page, a client either already discovered the description of this view in an earlier `tree:Node`, either the current `tree:Node` is implicitly the ViewDescription.
+Therefore, when the property path `tree:view → tree:viewDescription` does not yield a result, the view properties MUST be extracted from the object of the `tree:view` triple.

-Note: In Linked Data Event Streams, the [`ldes:EventSource` class](https://w3id.org/ldes#EventSource) exists to indicate this fragmentation is designed to be the source for all derived views.
-The Linked Data Evnet Streams specification can also further elaborate on the ViewDescription by for example describing a retention policy on top of it.
+Note: In Linked Data Event Streams, the [ldes:EventSource class](https://w3id.org/ldes#EventSource) exists to indicate this fragmentation is designed to be the source for all derived views.
+The Linked Data Event Streams specification can also further elaborate on the ViewDescription by for example describing a retention policy on top of it.

 Note: In [the Smart Data Specification](https://w3id.org/sds/specification), a `tree:ViewDescription` can be used to describe the algorithm that created this specific fragmentation.